mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 I would take a backup of /usr/share/cinnamon/js/panel.js, main.js, applet.js, everything, etc just in case you need to restore them.
 <br>
 <br>
-DO THESE ONE BY ONE TO SEE THE CHANGES THINGS LIKE Add Applet To Panel, Remove From Panel, Applet Configure<br>
+DO THESE ONE BY ONE TO SEE THE CHANGES THINGS LIKE Add Applet To Panel, Remove From Panel, Remove Applet WILL BE DELETED FROM PANEL
-WILL ALSO WILL BE REMOVED AND THEN YOU CAN RESTORE FROM YOUR BACKED UP FILE COPIES IF REQUIRED.
 <br>
 <br>
 EVEN WITH A BROKEN PANEL YOU CAN PROBABLY RIGHT-CLICK AND RUN TERMINAL, AND LAUNCH NEMO TO COPY/PASTE/RENAME BACKUPS ( ...edit as root ).